European shares boosted off lows, concerns remain

 Investors will also look to first-quarter euro zone GDP numbers, out at the same time, to see whether the strong performance from Germany was enough to keep the economy of the bloc as a whole from contracting.

 “I wouldn’t call it a rebound yet ...
-It’s a stabilization after several days of down movement,” said Petra Kerssenbrock, analyst at Commerzbank.
+It’s a stabilisation after several days of down movement,” said Petra Kerssenbrock, analyst at Commerzbank.

 “If we make new lows, then the correction is likely to continue,” she added, highlighting 2,125 as the next key level for the Euro STOXX 50 below Monday’s troughs.